angbailey/p8105_hw3_ab6168/hw_3.md

 |:-----------------|-----:|-----:|-----:|-----:|-----:|-----:|-----:|
 | Coffee Ice Cream | 13.8 | 14.3 | 15.4 | 15.3 | 15.2 | 12.3 | 13.8 |
 | Pink Lady Apples | 13.4 | 11.4 | 11.7 | 14.2 | 11.6 | 12.8 | 11.9 |

-Mean hour of the day at which Pink Lady Apples and Coffee Ice Cream are ordered on each day of the week

 ## Problem 2